 3.2 Monthly Review of Controversies

-Index constituents are reviewed on a monthly basis for the involvement in ESG and Environmental Controversies.

-Existing constituents will be deleted if they are assessed as having involvement in ESG controversies that are classified as Red Flags (MSCI ESG Controversies Score of 0) or Environmental controversies that are classified as Red (MSCI Environmental Controversy score of 0) or Orange Flags (score of 1).
+Index constituents are reviewed on a monthly basis for the involvement in ESG controversies.
+Existing constituents will be deleted if they face controversies as defined by MSCI ESG Controversies Score of 0 ('Red Flag' companies).